drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The aim of the 3D-QSAR is to derive a linear function, which predicts the biological activities of the molecules in terms of the individual values calculated for the fields (s<sub>i</sub> and e<sub>i</sub> are the steric and electrostatic descriptors, respectively).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/deriving-3d-qsar-correlation-function-5d1e0776'><i class='fa fa-play' aria-hidden='true'></i></button>The aim of the 3D-QSAR is to derive a linear function, which predicts the biological activities of the molecules in terms of the individual values calculated for the fields (s<sub>i</sub> and e<sub>i</sub> are the steric and electrostatic descriptors, respectively).
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.